jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 Finally, I'm really interested to hear more opinions about this kind of dynamic typing.
 Do you think it's a hidden gem waiting to be applied more widely in Rust?
 Or do you think it very niche and should rarely, if ever be used?

+*This blog has been shared on the [Rust programming forum](https://users.rust-lang.org/t/blog-post-untapped-potential-in-rust-s-type-system/60372).*

 <!-- ## References -->
 [actor-wikipedia]: https://en.wikipedia.org/wiki/Actor_model